-At the moment in my own garden I’m experimenting with a green roof, willow den, apple espaliers underplanted with herbs, a pollinator garden and an ornamental front garden which also provides food – a sort of hidden allotment.
+At the moment in my own garden I’m experimenting with a green roof, apple espaliers underplanted with herbs, a pollinator garden and an ornamental front garden which also provides food – a sort of hidden allotment.
 There is a Chilean guava front hedge (a edible box hedge alternative), a gravel path lined with creeping herbs and fuchsias with edible berries.
-This year I started a riotous allotment cutting patch and perennial vegetable beds, and this autumn I intend to redesign the flower border in the back garden and look into keeping bantam chickens.
+Last year I started a riotous allotment cutting patch and perennial vegetable beds, and this year I intend to redesign the flower border in the back garden and look into keeping bantam chickens.
 Some plans are more successful than others, but I reckon the best way to learn is to try it yourself and see…

 One of my favourite plants to use in the garden is the dogwood (like Cornus sanguinea ‘Midwinter Fire’, Cornus sericea ‘Flaviramea’, Cornus alba ‘Kesselringii’ and Cornus alba ‘Sibirica’) for their beauty and colour – especially at time when many other plants are sleeping.
 Hence the name of my blog 🙂

 If you’d like to follow me as I grow my own, explore new plants, attract wildlife to the garden and create an outdoor space for family and friends to enjoy, please subscribe here: